Three Tips for Growing Blueberries

-Tip one for growing blueberries: Blueberry bushes require "very acidic soil conditions", according to the Ohio State University Extension Service.
-Moist, well-drained soil with a pH of between 4.5 and 5.0 is the ideal soil for blueberry bushes.
-Before planting blueberry bushes, you'll need to have your soil analyzed to find out what its pH is, and which nutrients need to be added to it.
-Many university extension services offer soil testing services.
-Since blueberry bushes need soil with a high content of organic matter, you may need to add organic matter (like compost) to the soil.
-It's hard to know how much fertilizer to add, or how much acidifying agent you'll need to add, without an initial soil analysis.
+Blueberry bushes require "very acidic soil", according to the Ohio State University Extension Service.
+Moist, well-drained soil with a pH of 4.5-5.0 is ideal for blueberries.
+Before planting blueberry bushes, you'll need to have your soil analyzed to find out its pH, and which nutrients need to be added to it.
+Many university extension services offer soil testing.
+You may need to add organic matter (like compost) to the soil.
 Also, you'll need to maintain the soil throughout the year to ensure optimal growth of your blueberry bushes.

-Tip two for growing blueberries: Watering blueberry bushes properly is critical for growth.
-In order for the the berries to form well, blueberry bushes need plenty of water.
-You don't want to deprive blueberry bushes of water.
-You'll need to deliver one to two inches of water per week to your blueberry bushes, even after the harvest during late August and September.
-Watering the blueberry bushes after the harvest promotes the growth of the following year's crop.
-In the late fall, once the bush's leaves drop, you can stop providing supplemental water.
-During the growing season, the best way to water blueberry bushes is with soaker hoses, which deliver water right to the roots of the bushes.
+Watering blueberry bushes properly is critical for growth and good formation of berries.
+You'll need to deliver one to two inches of water per week to your blueberry bushes.
+Even after the harvest during late August and September, watering the bushes will promote growth of the following year's crop.
+In late fall, once the bush's leaves drop, you can stop providing supplemental water.
+During the growing season, the best way to water blueberry bushes is with soaker hoses, which deliver water right to the roots.

-Tip three for growing blueberries: Pruning and mulching your blueberry bushes can help them to live longer, grow bigger, and produce more fruit.
+Pruning and mulching your blueberry bushes help them live longer, grow bigger, and produce more fruit.
 We'll start with pruning.
-For the first three years of growth, blueberry bushes do not need to be pruned.
-In March of the fourth year of your blueberry bush's growth, it should be pruned.
+Blueberry bushes do not need to be pruned until March of their fourth year of growth.
 Remove dead branches, dormant branches, and interior cross branches that block light from reaching the interior of the bush.
 Now, on to mulch: Since blueberry bushes like nutrient-dense, moist soil, mulching is important.
-You'll need to keep the mulch at a constant two to four inches in depth.
+Keep the mulch at a constant two to four inches in depth.
 Wood chips and peat moss are fine mulches for blueberry bushes.